togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 Let's begin.

-Test driven development is important.
-It is useful, it results in better structured code, and - for experienced practitioners - lower development times with fewer bugs.
+Test driven development (TDD) is important, it is useful, it results in better structured code; and - for experienced practitioners - lower development times with fewer bugs.
 So of course we want to scream:

 <figure style="">
   <img src="/img/tdd_with_no_more_tears/tdd_all_the_things.jpg" alt="TDD all the things">